SpencerDuncan8/Crossfit_Workout_App/README.md

 ## 🚀 Features

-### 1. Comprehensive Program Management
+### 1. Program Management & Template Library
-- **Template Library:** Browse pre-built programs like "Bodyweight Blast".
-Load them into your library or create an editable copy.
+- **Filterable Template Library:** Discover the perfect program by filtering a rich library of templates.
+Filter by:
+    - **Program Type:** Structured Programs, Benchmarks, Hero WODs, and Challenges.
+    - **Skill Level:** Beginner, Intermediate, Advanced.
+    - **Primary Goal:** Get Strong, Build Muscle, Lose Weight, General Fitness.
+    - **Equipment:** Bodyweight, Dumbbells, Kettlebells, Full Gym.
-- **Load & Auto-Schedule:** A "quick start" option instantly adds a template to your library and intelligently schedules its workouts onto your calendar.
+- **Load & Auto-Schedule:** A "quick start" option instantly adds a template to your library and intelligently schedules its workouts onto your calendar based on your selected training days.
 - **Create From Scratch:** Build your own custom programs from the ground up. *(Free tier limited to 3 programs)*.
 - **Full Customization:** For any program you own, easily rename the program, create new workouts, edit existing ones, or delete workouts.